Sunday, September 23, 2007

 Firenze (Florence), Italy - 22-23 September 2007

-Above left: The first of two Medici lions (commissioned by Ferdinando I de' Medici, Grand Duke of Tuscany in 1598 for his Villa Medici); this was sculptured by Giovanni di Scherano Fancelli
+Above left: The first of two Medici lions (commissioned by Ferdinando I de' Medici, Grand Duke of Tuscany in 1598 for his Villa Medici); this was sculptured by Giovanni di Scherano Fancelli;

 Photos of The Baptistery (Battistero) below:

-(Daytime) photos of the Duomo below:
+(Daytime) photos of the Duomo (the Cathedral de Santa Maria del Fiore) below:

 Navigating the streets of Firenze - photos below: